blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...3]react/+page.md

 Node built-ins are automatically bundled in v4 so that portion is handled automatically.

 **web3auth** and **torus** will require a Babel to compile from es6 if not already supported.
-See config for Babel and Webpack4 as follows
+See config for Babel and Webpack4 as follows:

 `npm i --save-dev @babel/cli @babel/core @babel/node @babel/plugin-proposal-nullish-coalescing-operator @babel/plugin-proposal-optional-chaining @babel/plugin-syntax-bigint @babel/register`
 **AND**